Call Us @ (617) 357-5255

 Contact Us

-Foliaire is a full-service interior and exterior greenscape design-build firm in Boston’s historic South End.
-For the last 40 years, we’ve provided the highest quality plantscaping services for clients across the Boston Metro area.
+Foliaire is a full-service interior and exterior greenscape prefabrication firm in Boston’s historic South End.
+For over 40 years, we’ve provided award-winning urban landscaping services in the Boston Metro area.

-We customize and plan all of our interior planting designs to fit your unique space and tastes.
-That’s how we’ve built a reputation of unparalleled style and elegance for both corporate and residential community projects.
-In addition, we’ve received several environmental design awards and have appeared in several publications.
-You can find us in Architectural Digest, House and Garden, Horticulture, and Interiorscape.
+We customize and plan our exterior landscape designs to fit your unique space and tastes.
+That’s how we’ve built a reputation of unparalleled style and elegance for corporate plantscaping and rooftop gardens.

 • Facebook